dimanex/spring-session-dynamodb/README.md

 An implementation of Spring Session extension based on AWS DynamoDB as a Session Repository

 # Disclaimer
-This work still under heavy development and should be used for experimentation purposes only. **Please use on your own responsibility**.
+This work still under development and should be used for experimentation purposes only. **Please use on your own responsibility**.